Knowing When It’s Time for a Divorce

 There’s Physical Violence

 If there is physical violence in your relationship, it’s time to get out.
 Reach out to domestic violence organizations that can help you stay safe while you move out and exit the relationship.
-You can call 1-800-799-7233 to get assistance today.
+You can call 1-800-799-7233 to receive assistance Now.

 There Are Other Types of Abuse